-The United States and Barbados have had friendly bilateral relations since Barbados’ independence from the United Kingdom in 1966.
-The United States has supported the government’s efforts to expand the country’s economic base and to provide a higher standard of living for its citizens.
+The United States and Barbados have enjoyed warm bilateral relations since Barbados’ independence from the United Kingdom in 1966.
+The United States supports the government’s efforts to expand the country’s economic base and to provide a higher standard of living for its citizens.
 Barbados and U.S. authorities cooperate closely in the fight against narcotics trafficking and other forms of transnational crime.
-The two countries have signed a mutual legal assistance treaty, an updated extradition treaty covering all common offenses including conspiracy and organized crime, and a maritime law enforcement agreement.
+The two countries have signed a mutual legal assistance treaty, an extradition treaty covering all common offenses including conspiracy and organized crime, and a maritime law enforcement agreement.

 U.S. Assistance to Barbados